Bridge View Inn: Heritage listing

-An important and substantial early commercial building which forms an essential part of the townscape.
-It is one of several well built stone buildings which give the village much of its aesthetic appeal.
+An early commercial building of substantial scale, it forms an integral element of the local townscape alongside other stone buildings that contribute to the village's architectural character.

 The historic Bridge View Inn at Rylstone in the state's Central Tablelands was built in the 1860s and has been used variously as a hotel, bank, solicitor's office, residence, museum, restaurant and bed and breakfast accommodation.

 Bridge View Inn was listed on the New South Wales State Heritage Register on 2 April 1999.